kfatehi/blog/source/_posts/Eavesdropping-on-your-iPhone-s-network-traffic-with-your-Mac-and-Wireshark.md

 - wireshark
 ---

+**A few days after this writing, a relevant item appeared on HackerNews discussing the use of an HTTP proxy for this purpose, which allows you to see TLS traffic in most circumstances, a shortcoming of my approach here with wireshark.
+[Here is the link](https://news.ycombinator.com/item?id=12195470).
+The [top comment](https://news.ycombinator.com/item?id=12196063) recommends [mitmproxy](https://github.com/mitmproxy/mitmproxy) which looks like the better tool for the job in this case than wireshark!
+Still it is very good to learn so that you can intercept the traffic when lower level network functions are used directly, although this is becoming quite rare I think.**

 "Pokemon Go" is a mobile phone game in which little mofos spawn in various places in the real world (on a map) and you have to be within proximity to (a) discover them and (b) "catch" them by throwing a ball at them.

 Finding these little mofos is a hassle because you don't know where the optimal populations might be at any moment and/or you may be looking for a specific type of little mofo.
 If only you could see all the locations at once!